Find Your Tour

 Kanchenjunga trekking is getting popular day by day.
 The government of Nepal is promoting Kanchenjunga Base Camp Trek as a lodge trekking route.
 However, the trekking route is still under development.

-What makes the Kanchenjunga Base Camp Circuit Trek unique compared to other trekking routes in Nepal?
+What makes the Kanchenjunga Base Camp Trek unique compared to other trekking routes in Nepal?

 Why it’s unique: